 That was until my friend Teela from Every Tuesday created her class LEARN FONT MAKING.

-The class only opens twice a year, so it might be a few months before you can enroll, but you can always subscribe the HowJoyful Newsletter and I will let you know when the next class will open =]
+The class only opens twice a year, so it might be a few months before you can enroll, but you can always subscribe to the HowJoyful Newsletter, and I will let you know when the next class will open =]

 Get the Free Calligraphy Font Worksheets